Gooseberries are sharp and acidic – tart in May but may ripen more sweetly by July.

 Pests & Diseases

-- gooseberry sawfly larvae – inspect regularly from April for the caterpillarlike larvae and squash on sight.
+- Susceptible to gooseberry sawfly larvae – inspect regularly from April for the caterpillar-like larvae.
+Squash on sight.

 - American gooseberry mildew – air circulation is key to avoiding this.

-Hinnomaki Red Gooseberry is a variety from Finland with superb flavour, high yields, and a beautiful red fruit colour.
-The fruit’s skin is tangy; the flesh is sweet.
+Hinnomaki Red Gooseberry is truly an outstanding variety from Finland, with superb flavour, high yields, and beautiful red coloured fruit that has tangy skin and sweet flesh.
 Plants grow upright and are mildew resistant.
-The sweet berries can be eaten fresh or baked in a crumble or pie.
-This is truly an outstanding variety.
+The sweet berries are good for eating, desserts and preserves.

 - Hinnomaki Red are self-fertile.

-- Plant in full sun or partial shade.
+- Plant between February to June or between September and October in full sun or partial shade.

 - Grows 3 feet (1 metre) high; spreads 4.5 feet (1.5 metres).